 - Line a muffin tray with paper or silicone cases and fill them with the mixture up to the rim.
 Press the mixture down slightly and add a bit more on top of each muffin.

 - Bake in a preheated oven at 350°F/180°C for 20 minutes or until the egg is cooked.

-- You can use white, red or black quinoa.
+- Or 2 cups cooked quinoa.
+You can use red, white or black quinoa.

 - Check the tips above this recipe for more detailed information.

-- A handful of finely chopped fresh parsley can also added to the batter.
+- A handful of finely chopped fresh parsley can also be added to the batter.

 - If you see the veggies are sticking to your skillet, add ¼ cup of water instead of more oil!